Indigenous Land Lab

 What is the Indigenous Land Lab?

 The Indigenous Land Lab is a Restoration Nursery and Demo Garden in the East Bay.
-Its principle purposes are to increase local biodiversity; and serve as an educational demonstration of the “three sisters” / victory garden.
+Its principle purposes are to increase local biodiversity and serve as a nursery for propagating and fostering native plants until they are ready to plant out.

 What else will the Indigenous Land Lab do?